laujan/ProposalManager/Setup/Automated Setup.md

 To find the subscription info, navigate to the [Azure Portal](https://portal.azure.com) and select Subscriptions.
 Pick the subscription  name or ID from the displayed list, for the subscription where you are planning to deploy the solution to.

+When executing the script, you may be prompted to install or update the NuGet provider.
+You can accept this as PowerShell will do so automatically.
+This provider will then install or update any necessary PS module (such as AzureAD and AzureRM).

-You will be prompted for credentials two times.
-The first time, you need to log in to office 365 with your **office tenant global administrator credentials**.
-Once this is done, the script will start setting up office 365 to prepare it for the installation of Proposal Manager.
+If all pre-requesites are present, you will be prompted for credentials **two** times.
+The first time, you need to log in to Office 365 with your **Office tenant global administrator credentials**.
+Once this is done, the script will start setting up Office 365 to prepare it for the installation of Proposal Manager.

-Once the tenant is ready, you will be asked to enter your **Azure contributor** credentials to deploy the Proposal Manager application to your azure account.
-The application will be installed in the default subscription.
-This can be changed later from the portal.
+Once the tenant is ready, you will be asked to enter your **Azure contributor** credentials to deploy the Proposal Manager application to your Azure account.

 ## Examples